MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 #### Will Teams offer all the functionality currently offered in StaffHub?-FOLLOWUP

-Yes, starting November 2018, Teams offers the Shifts app, which enables managers to create, update,and manage schedules, and lets employees post their availability, swap shifts, and request time off.
-Additionally, the Home view in the Teams mobile app displays the employee’s schedule and important company announcements.
+Teams offers the Shifts app, which enables managers to create, update,and manage schedules, and lets employees post their availability, swap shifts, and request time off.
+The Home view in the Teams mobile app displays the employee’s schedule and important company announcements.
+Additional capabilities for firstline workers will be available in Teams over time.

 See the [roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=) for full details on additional features to be released in Teams.

 #### What do I need to do to prepare for this change?

 Admins of tenants with active Microsoft StaffHub users will be notified in the Office 365 Message Center on the actions they'll need to take to transition to the Shifts app in Teams.
-Information about how to move from StaffHub to Shifts in Teams, including tools to help with the move, will be available soon.
+For guidance on how to move from StaffHub to Shifts in Teams, including tools to help with the move, go to [Move your Microsoft StaffHub teams to Shifts in Teams](move-staffhub-teams-to-shifts-in-teams.md)

 Your users will be informed about the app’s retirement through in-app notifications, but you may want to communicate the change to them as well, and update any internal documentation that refers to StaffHub.

-Check back here for additional information on how to successfully transition from StaffHub to Shifts in Teams, including data migration, managing the new StaffHub capabilities we're building into Teams (in the Microsoft Teams admin center), and other information about actions required by admin and users.

 #### Why can't users in my organization access their StaffHub team from Shifts in Teams?

 Teams that were created with Microsoft StaffHub can only be viewed and managed in StaffHub.
-When we release support to move your StaffHub team to Shifts in Teams, users will be able to view their schedules in Shifts.
+When you move your StaffHub teams to Teams, users will be able to view their schedules in Shifts.

 ### About Shifts

 #### What is Shifts?

 The Shifts app in Teams is a schedule management tool that keeps firstline managers and workers connected and in sync.
 Managers create, update, and manage shift schedules for teams, and firstline workers can view their schedules, see who else is scheduled for the day, request to swap or offer a shift, and request time off, all from their mobile devices.

 #### Which plans is Shifts available in?